wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2023-05-03-changelog.md

 - Further improvements to overall system stability and other minor adjustments have been made to enhance the user experience.

 ### Visuals
-- Moved Anniversary Anims, B42 Inertia and Compatibility Skeleton here from the now-defunct Animations section.
+- Moved ISControl Enabler, Anniversary Anims, B42 Inertia and Compatibility Skeleton here from the now-defunct Animations section.

 ### Animations
 - Removed this section entirely.
 The mods that survived have been moved to the Visuals section.